Online Courses Summer 2021

 A blended course blends face-to-face classroom instruction with a significant amount of Web-based instruction.
 The class schedule in these courses will require the student to come to the MCCC campus as established by the instructor.

 Following are the blended courses offered for this semester.
-All classes have an additional $75 lab fee.
 Students should carefully read and follow the instructions specific to each class below.
 If required, be sure to contact the instructor before the deadline date.
 Please Note: Blended courses require attendance on campus for meetings/testing.

 There are many benefits of online courses at MCCC: